Configurationz/SelfHosted_Agent/default.md

 ![Preview](./img/PAT.png)

-* Be careful, kindly check attaintively for all the prompts
+* Be careful while agent configuration & kindly check attaintively for all the prompts
 * Agent configuration

 ```